peachMMZ/dashboard/README.md

 # dashboard
-a besiege mod demo based on dagriefaa`s UIFactory, that`s a cool UI framework
+a besiege mod demo based on dagriefaa's `UIFactory3`, that's a cool UI framework

 ## purpose
 show some machine infomation